 Infrastructure Assessment

-- Aircraft Movement Strategy: How will you relocate based aircraft during events?
-Consider tie-down costs, fuel requirements for repositioning, and customer notification timelines
+Aircraft Movement Strategy: How will you relocate based aircraft during events?
+Consider tie-down costs, fuel requirements for repositioning, and customer notification timelines.
+Choosing the right tugs makes aircraft repositioning more efficient.

 Days 31-60: Marketing and Partnerships